 landscape, and the effects of colonisation and oppression on their culture, and they no look to a future in which they can have a greater say in the management of precious, as This chapter introduces Te Ao Màcri to give a glimpse into mătauranga Mâori, providi examples of this knowledge and showing how it has been applied, particularly to Mātauranga Māori Million season to be sold body.
-Required settler of the contentance of the filter of the solding settler are soughed to influent settler, and that are recompassed insteadings and ordered that have been involvable, and that the recompassed insteadings and ordered that the hand to be involvable, and indicate the content settler settle Milliamanga Midri har many defendance, couring in solitation labeling from more implication, source in a similar of particular of an elitation for a final in ball.
-A similar object of the couring for a final in ball of final in case in a similar object of final in case in a successor on experting object on similar object of final in case in a similar object of final in a similar obje A consistent theme from much of the liberature is the multillaceted nature of microscope Micro.
+Required settler of the contentance of the filter of the solding settler are soughed to influent settler, and that are recompassed insteadings and ordered that have been involvable, and that the recompassed insteadings and ordered that the hand to be involvable, and indicate the content settler settle Milliamanga Midri har many defendance, couring in solitates labeling from complication, and the second of the couring of the c A consistent theme from much of the liberature is the multillaceted nature of microscope Micro.
 As with Weterns knowledge (knowledge) prought to Achtevian by the settler European cultured), microscope and passed on a both qualitative aspects, including known (earnthing), pickisku (anchest tooling), observation, superience, internelisienthing learning, verball data and evolution, and quantitative aspects, such as measurement, assessment, metits and married call the properties of the properties of assessment, metits and married call the properties of assessment, metits and married call the properties of the properties the properties of Epistemology is the branch of philosophy concerned with knowledge.
-Epistemologists ask ou questions as "What is knowledge", "How is knowledge acquired?, "What do people know?" and "Name do not incomplish to know?"
+Epistemologists ask ou questions as "What is knowledge", "How is knowledge acquired?, "What do people know?" and "Name do not incomplish in form?".
 6 Ufeinthestallows